srl-ethz/mobilerack-interface/SoftTrunk/README.md

 Uses Doxygen to generate documentation from inline comments in code.
 Install [Doxygen](http://www.doxygen.nl), and run `doxygen` in this directory to generate HTML(can be seen with browser at html/index.html) & LATEX output.

-[GraphViz](https://www.graphviz.org/download/) is required if you want to generate depecdency graphs.
+[GraphViz](https://www.graphviz.org/download/) is required if you want to generate dependency graphs.

 This is the "collaboration diagram" for the Manager class(topmost class for control of the robot):
 ![](./img/collaboration_diagram.png)